-Released for the PS3 and Xbox 360 consoles, the title lets you opt from different factions like assassin, magic archer, sorcerer, mystic knight, ranger, warrior, fighter and strider.
+Released for the PS3 and Xbox 360 consoles, Dragon’s Dogma lets you opt from different factions like an assassin, magic archer, sorcerer, mystic knight, ranger, warrior, fighter, and strider.

 Now, if you’re done playing through all these titles and need to get your hands on some new treats, we suggest you get busy indulging in all of the aforesaid games like Elder Scrolls.
 Don’t forget to leave your comments in the box below.